kirillsaint/react-browser-detector/README.md

 ## Installation

-To install, you can use npm:
+To install, you can use npm or yarn:

 ```
 npm install react-browser-detector

+or

+yarn add react-browser-detector
 ```

 ## API